Skip to contents

 #> # A tibble: 6 × 8

-Say we are interested in predicting the penguins species as a function of 1) flipper length and 2) bill length.
-We can visualize these relationships as a simple scatter plot prior to doing any formal modeling.
+Dataset in hand, let’s say that we are interested in predicting penguin species as a function of 1) flipper length and 2) bill length.
+We could model this as a simple decision tree:

 tree = rpart(species ~ flipper_length_mm + bill_length_mm, data = penguins)